 Seek to understand what the disagreement with your spouse is really about.
 Active listening has a way of uncovering the history and emotions that may be impacting your spouse’s viewpoint — and yours.
 Nearly every important perpetual disagreement has at least one underlying theme: security versus risk, order versus clutter, strict versus permissive parenting, saving versus spending, how one family did things versus how the other did them, etc. Doing the work to unearth these themes can profoundly impact the health of your marriage.

 Commit to praying both as individuals and as a couple.
 Dealing with perpetual conflict often requires wisdom and tact beyond our limited human capabilities.
 Submitting these issues to God in prayer is the beginning of wisdom and the foundation of marital harmony.

 Look for creative ways to find a compromise and honor your spouse’s position.
 For example, you could take the type of vacation one person likes one year and then switch for the next year.
 You could spend Christmas with one set of relatives this year and the other set next year.
-If one of you is messy and the other is easily agitated by disorder, both of you could demonstrate love, honor and generosity by moving in the other’s direction.
+If one of you is messy and the other is easily agitated by disorder, both of you could show love, honor and generosity by moving in the other’s direction.